nataliejtang/DH150-Natalie-Tang/Assignment-5.md

 #### Scenario 2
 ##### Why is Rosa using this website
 Rosa is a caring grandmother that wants to stay informed about how the coronavirus is impacting her grandkids and their schooling.
 She is concerned about their online learning.
-Rosa does not know how to navigate the internet very well and
+Rosa does not know how to navigate the internet very well, but wants to have access to the various resources that are provided online (according to her grandkids at least).
+Rosa decides to use the family desktop computer to search for her needs.

 ##### How Rosa is using this website
+Since Rosa is new to the online world, she relies heavily on bold headings to guide her on the site.
+Rosa particularly spends a long time looking at the home page to determine what she needs to click on next.
+Rosa uses the headings and information on the homepage to find what she is looking for.